KirstieMcCown/big-data-challenge/Instructions/README.md

 But are Vine reviews truly trustworthy?
 Your task is to investigate whether Vine reviews are free of bias.
 Use either PySpark or—for an extra challenge—SQL to analyze the data.

-* If you choose to use SQL, first use Spark on ZEPL to extract and transform the data and load it into a SQL table on your RDS account.
+* If you choose to use SQL, first use Spark on Colab to extract and transform the data and load it into a SQL table on your RDS account.
 Perform your analysis with SQL queries on RDS.

 * While there are no hard requirements for the analysis, consider steps you can take to reduce noisy data, e.g., filtering for reviews that meet a certain number of helpful votes, total votes, or both.